Limebird01/limebird-site/CONOPS.md

 # Concept of Operations (CONOPS)

+## Migration Note (2024-07)

+**Architecture Simplification:**
+- The site has migrated from a complex Next.js App Router + Contentlayer + MDX stack to a classic, static `.tsx`-based Pages Router architecture.
+- All content pages are now static `.tsx` files in the `pages/` directory.
+- Content updates are made by editing the appropriate `.tsx` file in `pages/`.
+- This change improves stability, maintainability, and ease of content updates for all contributors.
+- All navigation/content tests now pass.
+Homepage accessibility/visual snapshot tests are deferred and not blocking.
+- The blog subdomain (`blog.limebird.org`) will be implemented as a separate, dedicated project using a purpose-built blog template or static site generator.

+---

 > **Note:** This design specification uses placeholder text `[TO BE DEFINED]` for all brand-specific elements (colors, typography, logos, company names, etc.).
 This allows the design system to be flexible and ready for any brand direction.
 When brand decisions are made, simply replace the placeholders with actual brand values.

 ## CONOPS-001: Project Overview